deeztek/Waf2Py/README.md

 <b>Note 3</b>: Due to nginx connector is still being improved, maybe not all functions works as expected, but with the time this will be better and better.

 ## Support
-We invite you to test and support this development to make something powerful and free.
+We invite you to test and support this development to make something powerfull and free.

 ## License